 If you’re a shell collector, you might also enjoy our article, How to Tell if a Sand Dollar, Starfish, Egg Case, Urchin, or Sea Shell is Alive or Dead.

-Sanibel Photo Gallery of Living Sea Shells
+Photo Gallery of Living Sea Shells of Sanibel

 Long tide pools formed in the sand and strange little animals were going about their business as if they were still on the bottom of the ocean.
-Here are some of the “living sea shells” I encountered.
+Here are some of the “living sea shells” of Sanibel I encountered.

 The Baby’s Ear shell is a popular shell with collectors.
 But the living animal is even more interesting.
 Unlike most mollusks, the living creature is so fat that it can’t pull all the way back into its shell!